 There are many other incredible reasons to visit Whittier, but the 26 Glacier Cruise is definitely, the main attraction that draws visitors to this special place.

 The experience was truly unique and I would recommend it to anyone visiting Alaska.
-If you are looking for an adventure, the 26 Glacier Cruise is a must-do!
+Cruising is one of the best ways to see Alaska.
+So, if you are looking for an adventure, the 26 Glacier Cruise is a must-do!

 Phillip Cruises (the company I chose), company offers different glacier tours, but I chose the 26 Glacier Cruise because it lasted the whole day and went to more glaciers than any of their other options.